lesshonor/qmk_firmware/keyboards/mt/ncr80/r3/readme.md

 > Re-imagination of the classic rebranded Cherry G81-3000 by NCR

-Round 3 is hotswap-only with an optional solenoid.
+Round 3 is hotswap-only with no RGB or single-color LED support.
+Circuitry and some components are present on the PCB to support the addition of a solenoid, though no information about the circuit or necessary hardware has been provided by the manufacturer.

 Bottom row layouts with 6.25u and 7u spacebars are supported along with ANSI and ISO.

 * Keyboard Maintainer: [The QMK Community](https://github.com/qmk)
 * Hardware Supported: [NCR-80 R3 (APM32)](https://www.aliexpress.us/item/3256804856662074.html)